SiaFoundation/siad/doc/api/index.html.md

 **Skynet-File-Metadata** | SkyfileMetadata

-The header field "Skynet-FileMetadata" will be set such that it has an encoded json object which matches the modules.SkyfileMetadata struct.
+The header field "Skynet-FileMetadata" will be set such that it has an encoded json object which matches the modules.SkyfileMetadata struct, or the modules.SkyfileSubfileMetadata if a filename was provided along with the skylink.

 > Skynet-File-Metadata Response Header Example
 ```go